Skip to content

 backend AgentBackend | None

 Optional AgentBackend instance.
-When provided, the executor uses invoke_once() instead of AgentFactory.
+When provided, the executor uses it directly instead of auto-selecting one.

 None